matrix-org/matrix-spec/content/client-server-api/_index.md

 It does this by resubmitting the same request with the addition of an `auth` key in the object that it submits.
 This dictionary contains a `type` key whose value is the name of the authentication type that the client is attempting to complete.
-It must also contain a `session` key with the value of the session key given by the homeserver, if one was given.
+It MUST also contain a `session` key with the value of the session key given by the homeserver, if one was given.
 It also contains other keys dependent on the auth type being attempted.
 For example, if the client is attempting to complete auth